microsoft/RecursiveExtractor/README.md

     using var theStream = file.Content;
     // Do something with the stream.
     _ = theStream.ReadByte();
-}
+    // The stream is disposed here from the using statement }
 ```

 # Feedback

 If you have any issues or feature requests (for example, supporting other formats) you can open a new [Issue](https://github.com/microsoft/RecursiveExtractor/issues/new).

-If you have an archive you are having trouble parsing a specific archive, it is helpful if you can include an archive that demonstrates the issue.
+If you are having trouble parsing a specific archive of one of the supported formats, it is helpful if you can include an sample archive with your report that demonstrates the issue.

 # Dependencies